Ability to Benefit (ATB) Test

 How long do the tests take?

 The tests are untimed.
-Students should allow at least an hour and a half for each test module (i.e. Reading, Arithmetic, and Writing average total time four and a half hours).
+Students should allow at least 30-40 minutes for each test section (i.e. Reading, Arithmetic, and Writing test sections combined average total time 90-120 minutes).
 Please arrive on time.
 Latecomers will not be admitted.

 What should I bring to the test?